 THE FACES BEHIND THE INNOVATION.

-RenewCO₂ comprises a diverse group of scientists, engineers, and MBAs who are committed to developing technologies to address climate change.
+RenewCO₂ comprises a versatile and dynamic group of scientists, engineers, and MBAs who are committed to developing technologies for a resilient future.

 • Antigona is a skilled Chemical Engineer currently focusing on separations.
 Before her current position, she worked as a research intern at RenewCO₂, where she collaborated with electrochemical engineers to enhance the design of electrolyzer cells and conducted product analysis using GC and HPLC.
 She then broadened her experience as an Operations & Materials Engineering Intern, where she actively contributed to operational efficiency initiatives.
 With an established history of success in driving innovation and process optimization, Antigona is poised to make pivotal contributions to the RenewCO₂ process development and scale-up.